Cuban Boys: "Cognoscenti vs. Intelligentsia"

 The Cuban Boys' next single, "Cognoscenti vs. Intelligentsia" was built on a sample used from "Whistle Stop" by Roger Miller which was featured in the Disney movie Robin Hood.
 It was first featured online as part of the Hampster Dance song on the website of the same name.
 It was picked up by producer Jonathan King who championed it and found a label to release it.
 The same sample was later used as the basis for the song "Irritating Hamster" by DJ Mavica, then as part of the Cuban Boys' hit (a close but noticeably different imitation of the original sample was used in the final release, as the licensing fees could not be met).

-"Cognoscenti vs. Intelligentsia" became a No. 4 hit in the UK in December 1999, following months of speculation and rumours - all of which turned out to be false - that the men behind the Cuban Boys project were in fact Paul Weller and Noel Gallagher of Oasis.
-Either way, the track received many requests for play on radio, and was heavily hyped as a contender for the Christmas number one spot.
-Upon release, the single peaked at No. 4 on the Christmas chart, outsold only by Westlife, Cliff Richard (with "The Millennium Prayer"), and a re-release of John Lennon's "Imagine".
+"Cognoscenti vs. Intelligentsia" became a No. 4 hit in the UK in December 1999, outsold only by Westlife, Cliff Richard (with "The Millennium Prayer"), and a re-release of John Lennon's "Imagine".
 It also took the number one position in the 1999 Festive Fifty.

 The Cuban Boys co-wrote Atomic Beat Boy with Helen Love, released as a CD single, followed by a 12-inch remix EP 'Helen Love Vs Cuban Boys: Does Your Heart Go Boom'.